Cardiff University School of Medicine: Students

 Alumni have also gone onto success in professional sports, such as Wales international rugby union players Jamie Roberts, Hallam Amos, and Gwyn Jones (the latter captained Wales whilst at medical school).

 Cardiff has two Nobel Laureates on its staff, Sir Martin Evans and Robert Huber.
 A number of Cardiff University staff have been elected as Fellows of the Royal Society, these include Graham Hutchings, professor of Physical Chemistry and Director of the Cardiff Catalysis Institute, School of Chemistry and Ole Holger Petersen, director of Cardiff School of Biosciences.
 Medical graduate, Professor Azeem Majeed, is Head of the Department of Primary Care and Public Health at Imperial College London.

 Notable incidents

 Examination errors, August 2009

 In August 2009, the General Medical Council asked the School of Medicine to carry out a full investigation after serious errors were made in the qualifying Final MB Examination.
-One student, who was told he/she had failed was found to have passed after an appeal.
+One student, who was told they had failed, was found to have passed after an appeal.
 The appeals process revealed that 4 students had been told they had passed the examination but, in fact, had failed.
 The 4 had already gone through the graduation process and had been registered as doctors by the General Medical Council.
 They were subsequently suspended from practice.
 This was said to be due to a "clerical error".